cpske/ISP/code-quality/code-quality-tools.md

 pylint -ry filaname.py
 ```

-Pylint Message Categories.
-The first letter in a Pylint message is:

-**C** convention.
-Violation of coding convention.
-**R** refactor.
-Suggest refactor based on "good practice" metric violation.
-**W** warning for stylistic problem or minor programming issue.
-**E** error.
-Code that is probably an error.
-**F** fatal.
-Error that prevents Pylint from continuing

 ### Configure Flake8

 Flake8 can have both a per-project config file and a global config file.